chrispinkney/hes-dead-jim/README.md

 #### Optional Features
 Hes' Dead Jim features the following optional features:
  - Colourized output.
 Good URLs are printed in green, bad URLs are printed in red, and unknown URLs in gray.
+ - -v can be supplied to the program for current version information.
 #### Usage
 > git clone https://github.com/chrispinkney/OSD600.git
 > cd OSD600/He's Dead Jim